Icon-Newsletter-smaller

 What is a Credit Card for Low-Income Earners?

-While a higher income raises one’s chances of getting approved for a credit card, it doesn’t mean low-income earners can’t get a credit card.
+While a higher income raises one’s chances of getting approved for a credit card, it doesn’t mean low-income earners can’t get a card, too.
 In fact, more than 20 credit cards are within reach of employees with a low annual income.

 Typically, credit cards for low-income earners in the Philippines have the following features: